base-org/pessimism/docs/architecture/etl.markdown

 * A communication channel with the path manager
 * Poller/subscription logic that performs real-time data reads on some third-party source
-* An `egressHandler` that stores dependencies to write to (i.e. Other path processs, heuristic engine)
+* An `egressHandler` that stores dependencies to write to (i.e. Other path processes, heuristic engine)
 * A specified output data type

 * _(Optional)_ Interface with some storage (postgres, mongo, etc.) to persist lively extracted data